José Rizal: In Brussels and Spain (1890–1892)

 In 1890, Rizal, 29, left Paris for Brussels as he was preparing for the publication of his annotations of Antonio de Morga's Sucesos de las Islas Filipinas (1609).
 He lived in the boarding house of the sisters, Catherina and Suzanna Jacoby, who had a niece Suzanna ("Thil"), age 16.
 Historian Gregorio F. Zaide says that Rizal had "his romance with Suzanne Jacoby, 45, the petite niece of his landladies."
-Belgian Pros Slachmuylders, however, believed that Rizal had a romance with the 17-year-old niece, Suzanna Thil, as his other liaisons were all with young women.
+Belgian Jean Paul Verstraeten, however, believed that Rizal had a romance with the 17-year-old niece, Suzanna Thil, as his other liaisons were all with young women.
 He found records clarifying their names and ages.

 Rizal's Brussels stay was short-lived; he moved to Madrid, giving the young Suzanna a box of chocolates.
 She wrote to him in French: "After your departure, I did not take the chocolate.
 The box is still intact as on the day of your parting.
-Don’t delay too long writing us because I wear out the soles of my shoes for running to the mailbox to see if there is a letter from you.
-There will never be any home in which you are so loved as in that in Brussels, so, you little bad boy, hurry up and come back…" In 2007, Slachmuylders' group arranged for an historical marker honoring Rizal to be placed at the house.
+Don't delay too long writing us because I wear out the soles of my shoes for running to the mailbox to see if there is a letter from you.
+There will never be any home in which you are so loved as in that in Brussels, so, you little bad boy, hurry up and come back…" In 2007, Jean Paul Verstraeten, after convincing the home owner in Brussels arranged for an historical marker honoring Rizal to be placed at the house (see I-Witness Little Bad Boy: Binatang Rizal sa Europe).

-He published Dimanche des Rameaux (Palm Sunday), a socio-political essay, in Berlin on 30 November 1886.
+He published Dimanche des Rameaux (Palm Sunday), a socio-political essay, in Berlin on November 30, 1886.
 He discussed the significance of Palm Sunday in socio-political terms:

 "This entry [of Jesus into Jerusalem] decided the fate of the jealous priests, the Pharisees, of all those who believed themselves the only ones who had the right to speak in the name of God, of those who would not admit the truths said by others because they have not been said by them.
 That triumph, those hosannas, all those flowers, those olive branches, were not for Jesus alone; they were the songs of the victory of the new law, they were the canticles celebrating the dignification of man, the liberty of man, the first mortal blow directed against despotism and slavery".
 Shortly after its publication, Rizal was summoned by the German police, who suspected him of being a French spy.